feichai0017/QuillSQL/docs/btree_index.md

 -   **Parent-Guided Redirection**: During an insert or delete, after a writer has descended to a leaf, it re-validates its position using the parent (if a latch is still held).
 If a concurrent split has moved the target key range to a different sibling, the writer can jump directly to the correct page instead of traversing the leaf chain, preventing race conditions.
 -   **Iterator**: The iterator performs a forward scan by following the leaf chain (`next_page_id`).
 It uses a lightweight form of OLC, checking the leaf page version to detect concurrent modifications and restart if necessary to ensure it doesn't miss keys.
+    -   Sequential Scan Optimization (RingBuffer): For large range scans, the iterator switches to a "synchronous batch fetch + local ring buffer" mode.
+It fills a small `RingBuffer<BytesMut>` with consecutive leaf pages (by following `next_page_id`) and then decodes KVs locally without holding page guards for long.
+This reduces buffer pool pollution and syscall/lock overhead.
+    -   Two Iteration Modes:
+        -   Guard Mode: Keep a `ReadPageGuard` and decode per step; prefetch next leaf best-effort.
+        -   Bytes Mode: After switching, decode from `BytesMut` buffers in the local ring; when a leaf is exhausted, pop next bytes from the ring or refill by following the chain.
 -   **Prefix Compression**: Keys in internal nodes are prefix-compressed to save space.
 Each key is stored as `(lcp, suffix_len, suffix)`.
 This reduces the size of internal pages, increasing the tree's fanout and reducing its height, which improves cache performance and reduces I/O.
 -   **Split/Merge Safety**:
     -   **Split**: When a node splits, the new right sibling is written first.
 Then, the B-link pointer and separator key are published atomically by updating the left sibling and parent.
 This ensures readers can always navigate the structure correctly.